tejareddy8888/nodejs-executables/README.md

-# Mnemonic-To-PrivateKey Executable
+# An Executable to Extract Mnemonic-To-PrivateKey

 The script can be used to extract your privateKey from the given mnemonic.
-To view the code base, please check the file `index.js` in the repository which is pretty basic.
+To view the code base, please check the file `index.js` in the pretty basic repository.

+## Install
-Please download the repository by clicking on button on top `<> Code`, then clicking on `Download Zip`.
+1. Please download the repository by clicking on the button on top, `<> Code` and then clicking on `Download Zip`.

-Extract the Zip in your device.
+2. Extract the Zip in your device.

+## Usage
-### If you are executing the script from Linux device:
+### If you are executing the script from a Linux device:
 Please run the below command in your terminal:
 ```bash
 ./nodejs-executables-linux --mnemonic "<YOUR MNEMONIC>"
 ```

-### If you are executing the script from Mac device:
+### If you are executing the script from a Mac device:
 Please run the below command in your terminal:
 ```bash
 ./nodejs-executables-macos --mnemonic "<YOUR MNEMONIC>"
 ```

-### If you are executing the script from Window device:
+### If you are executing the script from a Window device:
 ```bash
 nodejs-executables-win.exe --mnemonic "<YOUR MNEMONIC>"
 ```